davis/watchout/README.md

 #watchout

-Watchout is an game that serves as an introduction to d3js (which is awesome).
+Watchout is a game that serves as an introduction to d3js (which is awesome).

 This is a copy of the work I did on a private repo, originally a project from [Hack Reactor's](http://hackreactor.com) curriculum.
 This project was worked